fbpx

 Choosing the Right Trip for Your Skill Level

 Selecting the right rafting adventure is essential for a safe and enjoyable experience.
-Outfitters typically offer a range of trips from easy floats (Class I) to adrenaline-pumping advanced rapids (Class V).
+Outfitters typically offer a range of trips from easy floats (Class I-II) to adrenaline-pumping advanced rapids (Class IV-V).
 Assess your river experience, physical fitness, swimming ability, and comfort with fast-moving water.
 Outfitters will provide a pre-trip briefing to help you understand what to expect and choose a trip that matches your skill level.
-They often provide detailed itineraries so you can know ahead of time what the day will entail.

 What to Expect on Your First Rafting Trip